Pont-d'Ouilly: Geography

 The Commune with another 20 communes shares part of a 2,115 hectare, Natura 2000 conservation area, called the Vallée de l'Orne et ses affluents.

-The Rivers Orne & Noireau plus six streams, The Orival, The Val Corbel, La Boullonniere, The Val la Here, La Mare des Bois and La Mesliere flow through the commune.
+The rivers Orne and Noireau plus six streams, The Orival, The Val Corbel, La Boullonniere, The Val la Here, La Mare des Bois and La Mesliere flow through the commune.

 Land distribution

-The 2018 CORINE Land Cover assessment shows the vast majority of the land in the commune, 60% (1177 ha) is Meadows followed by Heterogeneous agricultural land at 15%.
-The rest of the land is Forest at 13%, Arable land at 10% and the remaining 2% (37 ha) is urbanised.
+The 2018 CORINE Land Cover assessment shows the vast majority of the land in the commune, 60% (1177 ha) is meadows followed by heterogeneous agricultural land at 15%.
+The rest of the land is forest at 13%, arable land at 10% and the remaining 2% (37 ha) is urbanised.

 History

 Pre 20th century

 The commune has been occupied since at least the Roman times and has evidence that a medieval castle was here.
 The commune's history centres around the bridge which was an important place to cross the Orne, which until the 19th century, the bridge had eight arches.
 The bridge was rebuilt with just four arches between 1849 and 1851, however a year later a further arch was added after a rise in water levels destroyed part of the newly built bridge.